 - Pros: Inexpensive, durable, water-resistant

-- Cons: Lacks advanced features, some report an occasionally hard-to-read OLED
+- Cons: Lacks advanced features; some report an occasionally hard-to-read OLED

 You’re unlikely to find advanced angle compensation mode and 3,000-yard rangefinding capabilities at this price point, but that doesn’t negate your need for a rangefinder altogether.
-That’s why I’ve included a low-cost but decent-quality option for those newer to the sport and those taking a bare-bones approach to assembling their hunting kit.
+This is why I’ve included a low-cost but decent-quality option for those newer to the sport and those taking a bare-bones approach to assembling their hunting kit.

 Objective Lens: 19 mm

 While this ranger is helpful, it’s also cheap and a bit plasticky.
 It leaves a lot to be desired when it comes to add-ons and bells and whistles, as well, but it gets the job done in the end.
-Ultimately, you should be able to squeeze a few seasons out of the HX-800 before you’re ready for an upgrade.
+Ultimately, you should be able to squeeze a few seasons out of the Tidewe before you’re ready for an upgrade.